 While noise-canceling headphones do a great job at keeping off the annoying engine noise, they have their fair share of drawbacks.

-Extra padding, battery, and additional electronics increase the size and weight of the headphones which can make them bulky to wear.
+Extra padding, battery, and additional electronics increase the headphones’ size and weight, which can make them bulky to wear.

 Some people complain that the circuitry reduces the audio quality by adding high-frequency hiss.

 Despite these tradeoffs, you shouldn’t ditch noise-canceling headphones.
-This is because the pieces do more than just reduce noise.
-When traveling, the headphones reduce fatigue that comes about due to exposure to low-frequency noise for long periods of time.
+This is because the pieces do more than reduce noise.
+When traveling, the headphones reduce fatigue due to exposure to low-frequency noise for long periods of time.

 You can use the headphones even when you don’t want to listen to music.
 A little bit of quiet has never hurt anyone, has it?